jojonicho/portfolio/static/projects/2020-06-29/index.md

 **Discord Clone with NextJS, Typescript, and Apollo GraphQL**<br>

-- Chat implementation using Apollo GraphQL Subscriptions
+- Chat implementation using Apollo GraphQL Subscriptions.
-- Typescript and styled with Emotion.js
+- Typescript and styled with Emotion.js.
-- Apollo Codegen for type-safety mutation/query/subcription hooks
+- Apollo Codegen for type-safety mutation/query/subcription hooks.
 - User register validation, login and authentication using refresh and authentication Json Web Token.
-- User confirmation with email using Nodemailer stored in redis.
+- User confirmation with email using Nodemailer stored in Redis.
-- Backend using Node with TypeORM and TypeGraphQL
+- Backend using Node with TypeORM and TypeGraphQL.

 ## Installation